French Toast

 Ingredients

-- Bread: Thickly sliced bread works best.
-Use brioche, challah or plain white bread cut into 1 inch thick slices.
+- Bread: 1-inch thick sliced bread.
+Use brioche, challah or white bread.

-- Eggs: Whole eggs for a soft and flavorful center.
+- Eggs: Whole eggs for a soft and custardy center.

-- Milk: Whole milk works well with brioche or challah.
-Use heavy cream or half and half if using plain white bread.
+- Milk: Whole milk works best with brioche.
+Use heavy cream or half and half with challah or white bread for added flavor.

-- Vanilla extract: Adds flavor and makes the French toast smell divine!
+- Vanilla extract: Makes the French toast smell incredible.

-- Salt: Just a pinch enhances the dish.
+- Salt: Just a pinch to enhance the flavor.

 How to Make French Toast

-1. Make the custard: In a wide bowl, whisk together the eggs, milk, sugar, vanilla extract, and salt until smooth and well combined.
+1. Make the batter: In a bowl whisk together the eggs, milk, sugar, vanilla extract, and salt until smooth and well combined.

-3. Cook low and slow: Heat a skillet over low heat and melt some butter.
-Place the soaked bread slices in the skillet, cover with a lid, and cook for 4 minutes.
+3. Cook: Heat a skillet over medium low heat and melt some butter.
+Place the soaked bread slices, cover with a lid and cook for 4 minutes.

-4. Flip and finish: Flip and cook the other side uncovered for another 4 minutes, until golden brown and cooked through in the center.
+4. Flip: Flip and cook the other side uncovered for another 4 minutes.
+The custard in the center should be set by this time.

-5. Keep it crisp: Transfer cooked slices to a wire rack.
-The rack helps prevent sogginess while you finish the rest.
+5. Keep it crisp: Transfer the cooked slices to a wire rack.
+The rack will help prevent sogginess while you finish the rest.

 Delicious Topping Ideas

-- Top with fresh berries and a splash of maple syrup for a bright, refreshing touch.
+- Top with fresh berries and maple syrup for a light and refreshing toast.

-- Spoon warm berry compote over each slice and finish with a dollop of whipped cream.
+- Top with berry compote and a dollop of whipped cream for a decadent breakfast.

 Best Bread for French Toast

-- Brioche: Rich, buttery, and soft – this is the ultimate bread for French toast.
+- Brioche: Rich, buttery, and dense.
+This makes the ultimate French toast.

-- Thick-Cut White Bread: When you don’t have fancy bread on hand, thick-cut white bread works perfectly.
+- White bread: When you don’t have fancy bread, thick-cut white bread works well too.

-Warm in a toaster oven or skillet for best texture.
+- Reheat in a toaster oven or skillet for the best texture.
 Avoid microwaving to prevent sogginess.

 French Toast Video